-Article 9.2: Scope
+Article 8.2: Scope

-- 1. This Chapter shall apply to measures adopted or maintained by a Party affecting cross-border trade in services by service suppliers of the other Party.
-Such measures include measures affecting: - (a) the production, distribution, marketing, sale or delivery of a service; - (b) the purchase or use of, or payment for, a service; - (c) the access to and use of distribution, transport or telecommunications networks and services in connection with the supply of a service; - (d) the presence in the Party's territory of a service supplier of the other Party; and - (e) the provision of a bond or other form of financial security as a condition for the supply of a service.

-- 2. In addition to paragraph 1, Article 9.5, Article 9.8 and Article 9.11 shall also apply to measures adopted or maintained by a Party affecting the supply of a service in its territory by a covered investment1. - 3.
-This Chapter shall not apply to: - (a) financial services as defined in Article 10.1 (Definitions), except that paragraph 2 shall apply if the financial service is supplied by a covered investment that is not a covered investment in a financial institution as defined in Article 10.1 (Definitions) in the Party's territory; - (b) government procurement; - (c) services supplied in the exercise of governmental authority; or - (d) subsidies or grants provided by a Party, including government-supported loans, guarantees and insurance. - 4.
-This Chapter does not impose any obligation on a Party with respect to a national of the other Party who seeks access to its employment market or who is employed on a permanent basis in its territory, and does not confer any right on that national with respect to that access or employment. - 5.
-This Chapter shall not apply to air services, including domestic and international air transportation services, whether scheduled or non-scheduled, or to related services in support of air services, other than the following: - (a) aircraft repair and maintenance services during which an aircraft is withdrawn from service, excluding so-called line maintenance; - (b) selling and marketing of air transport services; - (c) computer reservation system services; - (d) specialty air services; - (e) airport operation services; and - (f) ground handling services.
+- 1. This Chapter shall apply to measures adopted or maintained by a Party affecting trade in services by service suppliers of the other Party.
+Such measures include measures affecting: - (a) the production, distribution, marketing, sale or delivery of a service; - (b) the purchase or use of, or payment for, a service; - (c) the access to and use of distribution, transport or telecommunications networks and services in connection with the supply of a service; - (d) the presence in the Party's Area of a service supplier of the other Party; and - (e) the provision of a bond or other form of financial security as a condition for the supply of a service. - 2.
+This Chapter shall not apply to: - (a) financial services as defined in Article 9.1 (Definitions) of Chapter 9 (Financial Services); - (b) government procurement; - (c) services supplied in the exercise of governmental authority in a Party's Area; or - (d) subsidies or grants provided by a Party, including government-supported loans, guarantees and insurance, or to any conditions attached to the receipt of such subsidies or grants. - 3.
+This Chapter does not impose any obligation on a Party with respect to a natural person of the other Party who seeks access to its employment market or who is employed on a permanent basis in its Area, and does not confer any right on that natural person with respect to that access or employment. - 4.
+This Chapter shall not apply to air services, including domestic and international air transportation services, whether scheduled or non-scheduled, or to related services in support of air services, other than the following: - (a) aircraft repair and maintenance services during which an aircraft is withdrawn from service, excluding so-called line maintenance; - (b) selling and marketing of air transport services;